amorales187/DH150-chuyin/Assignments/assignment1.md

 Overall evaluation:

-Overall, it is a very clunky and bare-bones virtual museum experience.
-While it is cool to be able to virtually walk through the museum's halls, the experience was not that immersive and makes it difficult to view the art pieces in high-resolution.
+Overall, it seems to be a rather clunky and bare-bones virtual museum experience.
+While it is cool to be able to virtually walk through the museum's halls, the experience is not that immersive and makes it difficult to view the art pieces in high-resolution.

 ![frick virtual museum tour](/images/frick_homepage.png)